|

 Plants always killed by frost include your summer annual flowers and

-vegetables: Impatiens, Coleus, marigolds, tomatoes and peppers.
+vegetables: Impatiens, coleus, marigolds, tomatoes and peppers.

 Subtropical plants will be damaged if they aren't protected, and may

-While most cactus are cold-hardy outdoors in this area, many succulents will be damaged or killed, including Crassulas (Jade plants), Kalanchoes, some Aloes, and many Euphorbias.
 Many subtropical plants will sustain severe damage to the leaves and stems, but will resprout in the spring and thus need no protection.
 Lantana, Tecomaria, Passiflora vines, and Lycianthes rantonnei (Purple potato vine) are good examples.
 They look bad, but will recover.
 Wait until all danger of frost is past in the spring, before you cut them back.

 Citrus trees are a special case!

+Age and variety are important considerations.
 Young citrus trees that have been in the ground less than one season are vulnerable, and should be protected if low temperatures are expected to drop into the upper 20s.

 Frost vs. freeze?

-Frost is a local condition which occurs in your area on a still night, temperatures usually go no lower than 29-30 degrees F, and it warms up again the next day.
 In the event of a major regional freeze such as we experienced in 1990 and 1998, our efforts turn away from saving fruit/foliage/flowers and we focus on simply trying to keep the plants alive.
 Draping with blankets, wrapping the trunks with burlap, flooding with water ... all of these are extreme measures we rarely need to take here.
 We can be thankful for the rarity of such severe weather events.

-Plants that love the winter!
 Some plants love winter, which enable us to have flowers in our garden all year.
 Pansies, violas, snapdragons, and ornamental cabbage and kale laugh off the frost and provide us with color in the gloomiest months.
 Cyclamen is especially bright and rewarding; it's a bulb that blooms in bright red, white, pink, and lavender tones throughout the winter and early spring.
 Most Cyclamen have little scent, but an occasional plant has flowers with a strong sweet lemon fragrance.
 All can be planted even during freezing weather.
-We are lucky to live in an area of rich soils, abundant water, and year-'round gardening; winters cold enough to allow a bounty of deciduous fruit trees, but mild enough to also grow oranges and lemons; summers hot enough to produce tomatoes, peppers, eggplants, and other heat-lovers in copious quantities, but dry enough to not feel too miserable; and the beautiful seasons of spring and fall.
-Now, if I could just remember the next line of that poem...